DataDog/documentation/content/en/agent/configuration/dual-shipping.md

 ## Logs

-Use the Agent for dual shipping if you want to send logs to multiple Datadog organizations.
+Use the Agent if you want to dual ship logs to multiple Datadog organizations.
 Use [Observability Pipelines][2] if you want to send logs to Datadog and external destinations.

 TCP requires Agent version >= 6.6.<br/>
 HTTPS requires Agent version >= 6.13.